zak-djahed/TAMID/README.md

 - **Part 2: Minimum-Variance Portfolio**
   - Used `scipy.optimize.minimize` to solve for the **global minimum variance portfolio** subject to weights summing to 1.
   - Compared its performance against the market portfolio (2018–2024).
-- **Key Insight:** Demonstrated how factor model-derived covariance matrices allow the construction of efficient portfolios that outperform naive diversification.
+- **Key Insight:** Demonstrated how factor model-derived covariance matrices allow construction of efficient portfolios that outperform naive diversification.

 ---